Jerry Parker Discusses Avoiding Another Lost Decade in Managed Futures

 skip to 24:55 in the audio below

-Jeff: “Part of me is like, the more of that diversification you have, the less each piece adds to the pie.
+Malec: “Part of me is like, the more of that diversification you have, the less each piece adds to the pie.
 And that’s where the other camp is like, ‘You know, it’s not worth it.
 Just make sure you hit the big, get the big moves and interest rates, and whatnot.
 And you’ll be covered.
 If you make 400% in cotton, it’s not really doing much to the bottom line.’”

-Jerry: “That’s right.
+Parker: “That’s right.
 And then if you lose a bunch in cotton – or remember that big Swiss Franc – then you won’t get destroyed either.
 So, it does take a lot.”

 Value of Individual Equities vs. Indexes